 Morphine may cause drowsiness and may impair the mental and/or physical abilities needed to perform potentially hazardous tasks, such as driving a car or operating machinery.
 Advise patients not to drive or operate heavy machinery until the effects of concomitant use of the benzodiazepine or other CNS depressant have been determined.
-Screen patients for risk of substance use disorders, including opioid abuse and misuse, and warn them of the risk for overdose and death associated with the use of concomitant CNS depressants including alcohol and illicit drugs (see section 4.5 Interactions with Other Medicines and Other Forms of Interactions).
+Screen patients for risk of substance use disorders, including opioid abuse and misuse, and warn them of the risk for overdose and death associated with the use of concomitant CNS depressants including alcohol and illicit drugs (see section 4.5).
 If respiratory depression of any form occurs, consider decreasing the opioid dosage using best practices for opioid taper.

 Observational studies have demonstrated that concomitant use of opioid analgesics and benzodiazepines increases the risk of medicine-related mortality compared to use of opioid analgesics alone.
-Because of similar pharmacological properties, it is reasonable to expect similar risk with the concomitant use of other CNS depressant drugs with opioid analgesics (see section 4.5 Interactions with Other Medicines and Other Forms of Interactions).
+Because of similar pharmacological properties, it is reasonable to expect similar risk with the concomitant use of other CNS depressant drugs with opioid analgesics (see section 4.5).